-1. Prohibits the sale of puppies and kittens under 8 weeks old;
+- Prohibit the sale of puppies and kittens under 8 weeks old;

-2. Requires the promulgation of rules and regulations for boarding facilities and breeders;
+- Require the promulgation of rules and regulations for boarding facilities and breeders;

-3. Prohibits the roadside sale of animals; and
+- Prohibit the roadside sale of animals;

 Puppies and kittens are sometimes sold before the age of eight weeks.
 Separating puppies and kittens from their mother and litter prior to completion of their primary socialization developmental stage—when they learn important species-specific behaviors such as bite inhibition, submissive postures, and the development of proper social relations with their littermates—can result in significant behavioral problems, including aggression.